-It may also be significant that NGAS allows flexibility in the choice of the approximating Hamiltonian (AH).
-Although the results presented here are based upon the ``harmonic-approximation" , results of comparable accuracy have been obtained with a much cruder approximation using the square-well-Hamiltonian as the AH while preserving the general features of NGAS.
+It is noteworthy that NGAS allows flexibility in the choice of the approximating Hamiltonian (AH).
+Although the results presented here are based on the "harmonic-approximation," we have also demonstrated that comparable accuracy can be achieved using a much cruder approximation with the infinite- square-well-Hamiltonian as the input Hamiltonian within the framework of NGAS's general features.

-Similarly, in the domain of quantum field theory, NGAS has been applied to the case of $g\phi^4$ theory, with the choice of approximating Hamiltonian as that for the free-hermitian-scalar field (but with adjustable `mass' and `shifted' field).
-In this case, the standard results of the Gaussian-approximation are reproduced in the LO including the \textit{non-perturbative} renormalization of the `mass' and `coupling strength'.
-However, the present approach appears to be more general than the Gaussian approximation since the former provides a dynamical explanation of the latter through the mechanism of altered vacuum-structure introduced by the interaction.
-Besides, the scheme goes beyond the scope of the Gaussian-approach in establishing new results, e.g., the calculation of the momentum-distribution of the condensate-structure function `$n(k)$'.
-It may also be emphasized that by going beyond the LO of NGAS, the results of the Gaussian approximation can be systematically improved, order-by-order.

-The resulting momentum distribution of the vacuum condensate structure function `$n(k)$' deserves special mention as it displays the non-standard feature of an appreciable spread in $~|k|~$ about the orgin, scaled by the renormalized mass of the physical quanta.
-It is reasonable to expect that this condensate-structure of the physical vacuum persists to finite temperature manifesting in observable consequences in the thermodynamic properties of the associated system.
-This would, therefore, constitute a test of the basic underlying assumptions of the approximation.
+In the realm of quantum field theory, the scheme has been applied to the $g\phi^4$ theory, with the approximating Hamiltonian selected as that for the free-hermitian-scalar field, albeit with adjustable mass and shifted field.
+In this context, the standard results of the Gaussian approximation are replicated at the leading order, including the \textit{non-perturbative} renormalization of the mass and coupling strength.
+However, NGAS appears to offer a broader scope and deeper insight than the Gaussian approximation, as it provides a 'dynamical explanation' of the latter, emerging through the mechanism of altered vacuum structure introduced by the interaction.
+Furthermore, the scheme extends beyond the Gaussian approach by establishing new results, such as the calculation of the momentum distribution of the condensate structure function `$n(k)$'.
+It is noteworthy that by advancing beyond the leading order of NGAS, the results of the Gaussian approximation can be systematically refined, order-by-order.
+The resulting momentum distribution of the vacuum condensate structure function `$n(k)$' is particularly significant, as it exhibits the non-standard feature of a considerable spread in $~|k|~$ about the origin, scaled by the renormalized mass of the physical quanta.
+It is plausible to anticipate that this condensate structure of the physical vacuum persists at finite temperature, manifesting in the thermodynamic properties of the system with testable consequences.

-As has been noted above, a remarkable feature of NGAS is that, while the LO-results are essentially non-perturbative, yet the same are improvable order-by-order in MFPT.
-The other features of MFPT, which are distinct from those of the conventional perturbation method,e.g. the former is free from power-series-expansion in any physical parameter, including the coupling strength and applicable for arbitrary strength of interaction.Besides, it has been demonstrated that \textit{MFPT is Borel-summable (for arbitrary coupling-strength) in the case of QAHO, SAHO and the QDWO, by obtaining very accurate results for the energy-spectrum.}